Fireworks sales helping local athletes

 Some athletes have turned into salesmen while others work security.

 “They get some experience.
 Customer service retail stuff,” says Eli Copeland, North High teacher and football coach.
 “It’s a good community service for them.
-But, they get paid back with the equipment they have for football, other sports, and for their meals.
+But, they get paid back with the equipment they have for football and other sports, and for their meals.

 In Wichita, fireworks can be shot until July 5 from 10 a.m. to midnight.